DC-STIMULATOR MOBILE - transcranial electrical stimulation for use in clinical routines

-The DC-STIMULATOR MOBILE is a clinical simulator designed to be used in clinics, medical practices and research institutes.
-Using this device, doctors, psychologists and scientists can carry out transcranial direct current stimulation (tDCS) using weak currents up to 2mA over 15-30 minutes.
+The DC-STIMULATOR MOBILE is a clinical simulator designed to be used in clinics and practices.
+Using this device, doctors and psychologists can carry out transcranial direct current stimulation (tDCS) using weak currents up to 2mA over 15-30 minutes.

 tDCS represents part of interventional neurophysiology; the electrical charges and densities administered during tDCS lie far below the threshold for releasing a stimulus and have a modular effect on existing neuronal elements.